knuesel/typst-minideck/lib/styling.typ

     .or(outline.where(target: slide-title.or(section-title)))
 )

+// Template to format the outline using one paragraph per section, with section
+// title on the first line and slide titles (if enabled by `outline.depth` and
+// `outline.target` as additional lines.
+One block/paragraph per section makes
+// it easy to style a section and its slides as a single unit.
+// Control the spacing between sections with `spacing`, the indentation of
+// slide titles with `indent` and the spacing between section and first slide
+// title with `title-gap`.
-// This template is written to be used as `show: outline-template` rather than
+// This template is written to be used as `show: outline-templates` rather than
 // `show outline: outline-template` as otherwise the nested show-it rule for
 // `outline.entry` would be hard for users to override.
-#let outline-template(cfg, spacing: 1em, indent: 0em, title-gap: 0em, doc) = {
+#let outline-templates(cfg, spacing: 1em, indent: 0em, title-gap: 0em, doc) = {
   // Spacing between sections (paragraphs) show outline: set block(spacing: spacing)

   // Indent slide titles (every line after first paragraph line) under section show outline-sections-and-slides: set par(hanging-indent: indent)

   /*
-    Outline entry: avoid `par` manipulations here as they would cause a new paragraph (which affects vertical spacing).
+    Outline entry: avoid `par` manipulations here as they would cause a new paragraph.
 We want a new paragraph between sections but not between slide titles.
   */